 The insect life at the end of August is busy but a little less than a few weeks ago.
 Then in September, it bursts again as the various species of Goldenrod, Joe-Pye weed, and American asters are flowering, giving another energy boost to all living there.

 Focusing on the goldenrods (Solidago), these are the yellow plumelike flowers that stand tall over the meadow and that you can see when getting to the meadow from the entrance across Wheeler street📍

 Goldenrod is a genus comprised of about 100 to 120 species of flowering plants in the Aster family, Asteraceae.
 They are mostly native to North America, including Mexico.
-It can very hard to distinguish among some of its species.
-At the meadow, it is likely that we have patches of Canada goldenrod (Solidago canadensis), Bluestem goldenrod (Solidago caesia), and even Tall goldenrod (Solidago gigantea).
+It can be very hard to distinguish among some of its species.
+In the meadow, it is likely that we have patches of Canada goldenrod (Solidago canadensis), bluestem goldenrod (Solidago caesia), and even tall goldenrod (Solidago gigantea).

 🌿 Goldenrod—Myths and Medicinal Usage

 Goldenrod genus denomination Solidago comes from Latin and means to make ‘whole’ or ‘healthy’.

 Goldenrod was once used in medicine.
 Yet, it now has an ill-founded reputation.
 Contrary to what is said, goldenrod does not cause hay fever in humans.
 This allergic reaction to pollen is the doing of ragweed (Ambrosia sp.), another herbaceous plant that can often be found growing in the same area as goldenrod.
 Ragweed blooms at about the same time as goldenrod and is pollinated by wind.
 Its pollen air-floats and sticks to the other plants around, goldenrod included.
 Actually, the pollen of goldenrod is too heavy to fall far from the plant itself, and the plant is pollinated by insects (not by wind).